 Pupils become familiar with a body of knowledge, principles, skills, techniques and vocabulary related to drama.
 They are exposed to a wide range of material, literary and media, which builds their appreciation of drama as a major cultural feature and part of a wider body of knowledge and skills.

-Pupils benefit from practicing and performing in a black box theatre with tiered seating and Harlequin floor.
-For those girls interested in stage technology they can learn to use the lighting desk and the art of stage lighting for productions.
+Pupils benefit from practising and performing in a black box theatre with tiered seating and Harlequin floor.
+For those pupils interested in stage technology they can learn to use the lighting desk and the art of stage lighting for productions.